This article is reviewed regularly (every month) by Wego’s editorial team to ensure that the content is up to date & accurate.

-Furthermore, 20 land border crossings will be opened this week to allow for normal travel to and from Zimbabwe, Mozambique and Botswana.
+Furthermore, 20 land border crossings have been opened to allow for normal travel to and from Botswana, Lesotho, Kingdom of Eswatini, Namibia, Mozambique and Zimbabwe.
 The Home Affairs Ministry has lifted the restrictions implemented on 11 January in a bid to control the rising coronavirus infections in South Africa.

 While border travels through these land borders have been enabled, certain restrictions still apply as follows: